Magazine Gateway: Original purpose

 The original purpose of the gateway was to provide a grand imposing entrance into the religious collegiate precinct of The Newarke.
 In 1330 the Trinity Hospital had been established by Henry, 3rd Earl of Lancaster in an area along the south side the castle wall.
-His son rose to be Duke of Lancaster and further aggrandised the area by founding a new collegiate Church of the Annunciation of St. Mary which housed a holy relic claimed to be a thorn from Christ's Crown of thorns.
+His son rose to be Duke of Lancaster and further aggrandised the area by founding a new collegiate Church of the Annunciation of St Mary which housed a holy relic claimed to be a thorn from Christ's crown of thorns.
 The Gateway was completed soon after 1400, at the same time as substantial walls which enclosed the college precinct.
 In 1967 The area was built over by the James Went building, and photographs suggest that until then, some of the walls remained up to a height of 3 m.
 In 2006, following demolition of the James Went building, excavations on the DMU PACE Building site found buried walls surviving to a height of 1.5 m.

 The gatehouse itself has two archways, used to give pedestrian and carriage access from just outside the south gates of the town, into the walled precinct.
 Inside the Gatehouse are rooms on three storeys.
 These provided living accommodation for a porter and, on the first floor over the archways, guest accommodation for visitors to the college precinct.
 On at least two occasions, in 1440 and 1525, official visitations found, among a range of serious lapses within the college, concern over the porter allowing access to the precinct by 'unseemly people including women of late hours', and banned the selling food and drink from the precinct and gatehouse.
-The collegiate system was finally ended in 1548 as part of the reformation of the English Church.
+The collegiate system was finally ended in 1548 as part of the English reformation.
 The College of canons was disbanded and the Church of the Annunciation destroyed.
 However the walled enclosure and gatehouse survived, as did the Trinity Hospital.
 The area became an exclusive residential tax haven, resulting in smart town houses such as Skeffington House, now the main part of Newarke Houses Museum.